docxology/cohereants/output/project_combined.md

 ### Atmospheric Transmission and Detection Range

 The Earth's atmosphere exhibits specific transmission windows in the infrared range that enable long-range detection of semiochemical emissions.
-These transmission characteristics are modeled using `src/core.py::calculate_atmospheric_transmission(wavelengths, distance=None) -> Union[float, np.ndarray]`, validated by `tests/test_core.py::TestAtmosphericTransmission` and `tests/test_core_physics.py::TestAtmosphericTransmission`.
+These transmission characteristics are modeled and summarized in the main text for narrative clarity; algorithmic details and validation appear in the Appendices.
+Input validation ensures finite values and broadcasting semantics for vector inputs.
 See also the environmental channel analysis in \cref{sec:app_environmental_channel} and detection limits in \cref{sec:app_detection_limits}.

 **Transmission Windows**: Three primary atmospheric windows exist in the infrared range: